rkarbf123/ByteSQL/README.md

+# ByteSQL
-# A Lightweight Relational Database Engine Built in Python
+A Lightweight Relational Database Engine Built in Python